tanzircoderrect/OpenRace/website/docs/doc-overview.md

 ### Generate Report

-finally a report needs to be generated so that any detected races can be displayed to the user or reported to some tool.
+Finally, a report needs to be generated so that any detected races can be displayed to the user or reported to some tool.

 See the [Reporter](#reporter) section.

 ## Project Layout

 This section describes code by each subdirectory in `src`.
-Tog et an idea of the flow of execution through the program, see the Logical Overview above.
+To get an idea of the flow of execution through the program, see the Logical Overview above.

 The most important directories are:
  - [**`IR`**](#ir) for converting the input into a format we can analyze